A Better Tomorrow: Critical reassessment

 After consulting a panel of industry filmmakers and critics, the Hong Kong Film Awards ranked A Better Tomorrow second in its 2005 list of the Best 100 Chinese Motion Pictures.
 In 2010, members of the Hong Kong Film Critics Society voted the film as one of the Top 10 Hong Kong Films.
 The film was listed at number 17 on the Taipei Golden Horse Film Festival's list of the 100 Greatest Chinese-Language Films in 2011.
 That same year, the Hong Kong Film Archive included A Better Tomorrow in its 100 Must-See Hong Kong Movies exhibition.
 According to the curators, this programme featured a collection of films best representative of the region's "rich cinematic heritage".
 The 6th Jackie Chan Action Movie Awards in 2021 also listed the film as one of the top 10 best Chinese action films.

+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 7 critics, indicating "generally favorable" reviews.
 Rotten Tomatoes placed the film on its list of 140 essential action movies.
 Time Out listed the film first in its ranking of the 100 best Hong Kong films.
 The magazine also placed it number 40 in its list of the 101 best action films ever made.
-In 2021, The Guardian listed it number 18 on its list of the 30 best mobster movies, and GamesRadar+ ranked it number 9 in its 2025 list of the 32 greatest action films of the 1980s.
+In 2021, The Guardian listed it number 18 on its list of the 30 best mobster movies, and Total Film ranked it number 9 in its 2025 list of the 32 greatest action films of the 1980s.
+In a retrospective review, Peter Bradshaw said, "There is nothing subtle about A Better Tomorrow, yet it is fierce, vehement and runs on rails."

-Sequels and spin-offs
+Sequels, prequels and spin-offs

 The success of A Better Tomorrow spawned two more movies.
 A Better Tomorrow II (1987) was a narrative sequel that followed Ho and Kit as they investigate Ho's former boss, Lung.
 To take advantage of Chow's newfound superstardom—despite his character's death in the first film—the actor was recast as Mark's twin brother, Ken.
 Woo and Tsui's creative disagreements throughout its production badly strained their friendship.
 A Better Tomorrow II performed well at the box office, earning and becoming the sixth highest-grossing film that year.